Cognigy/Documentation/docs/voice-gateway/webapp/carriers.md

 9. Select from the available options:

     === "UDP"
-        1. SIP over UDP.
+        1. **SIP over UDP**.
 UDP doesn't require an established connection or authentication to send information.
 UDP is most suitable for audio streaming.
     === "TCP"
-        1. SIP over TCP.
+        1. **SIP over TCP**.
 TCP requires an established connection between the sender and the receiver.
 With TCP, only the sender and the receiver are able to communicate with one another.
     === "TLS"
-        1. SIP over TLS.
+        1. **SIP over TLS**.
 TLS prevents third party eavesdropping and tampering with communication.
         2. The **Use sips scheme** setting will appear.
 Select this setting if you want to use the SIPS scheme.
     === "TLS/SRTP"
-        1. SIP over TLS/SRTP.
+        1. **SIP over TLS/SRTP**.
 This option provides TLS encryption to both the connection and the audio stream.
         2. The **Use sips scheme** setting will appear.
 Select this setting if you want to use the SIPS scheme.
         3. The **Pad crypto** setting will appear.
 Select this setting if you want to add crypto padding to your connection.